Updated on Dec 6, 2022

 /** The name of the database for WordPress */ define('DB_NAME', 'example_database'); /** MySQL database username */ define('DB_USER', 'example_user'); /** MySQL database password */ define('DB_PASSWORD', 'pass123');

-Once you are done with the edits please use the Save Changes button located at the top of the page in order for the changes to be saved.
+Once you are done with the edits, please use the Save Changes button located at the top of the page for the changes to be saved.

 Congratulations!
-Now your website is restored and you should be able to access it normally.
+Now your website is restored, and you should be able to access it usually.